joe7575/pdp13/manuals/manualXL_EN.md

 `mov A` corresponds to the value `2010`, the parameter `#1` is then in the second word `0001`.
 Values from 0 to 65535 (0000 - FFFF) can be loaded into register A via the second word.
 For example, a `mov B` is `2030`.
 A and B are registers of the CPU, with which the CPU can calculate, but also all `in` and `out` commands go through these registers.
 The CPU has other registers, but these are not required for simple tasks.

 With all commands with 2 operands, the result of the operation is always in the first operand, with `mov A, #1` that is in A. With `out #0, A`, A is output to I/O port #0.
 The code for this is `6600 0000`.
 Since a large number of ports are supported, this value #0 is again in the second word.
 This means that up to 65535 ports can be addressed again.
+In order to output the value in A e.g. on port #2, the following sequence must be entered: `6600 0002`.

 These 5 machine commands must be entered on the CPU, whereby only `0` may be entered for `0000` (leading zeros are not relevant).